Quantifying Data Augmentation for LiDAR based 3D Object Detection: Method

-Filter augmentations are pretty straightforward.
-One way to filter annotations is to filter them based on their difficulty.
-In KITTI~\cite{KITTI} there are three predefined difficulties: \textit{easy}, \textit{moderate} and \textit{hard}, where some annotations are also labeled as \textit{unknown}.
+GT-Filtering is straightforward.
+One way to filter ground truth objects is to filter them based on their difficulty.
+In KITTI~\cite{KITTI} (and STF~\cite{STF} accordingly), there are three predefined difficulties: \textit{easy}, \textit{moderate} and \textit{hard}, where some annotations are also labeled as \textit{unknown}.

 Another simple filter operation is to exclude annotations from training when they contain less than a certain amount of LiDAR points inside of them.
 In our experiments, we investigated a minimum threshold of 1, 5 and 10 points.